AsmaBRZ/asmabrz.github.io/_posts/2021-01-17-crowd-detection.md

 A total of 715 images are selected where 505 images are dedicated to the class "crowd" and 210 images are dedicated to the class "no crowd".

-The figure Fig. 6 shows some examples of the new benchmark.
+The figure Fig. 6 shows some examples of the resulted dataset.

 <p align="center">
   <img width="754" height="140" src="/assets/images/crowd_detection/crowd_detection_pipeline_illu.png">
   <br>
-  Figure 6: Some examples of the fused benchmark from CrowdHuman and CityStreet benchmarks.
+  Figure 6: Some examples of the constructed dataset.
 </p>

 ## 2.5 Parameter optimization